quicbit-js/qb-json-tok/readme.md

 ## tokenize(buffer, callback, options)

+##API CHANGE ALERT (version 1.x -> 2.x)

+**In version 2.0, returns codes and error handling changed as follows:**

+1. 0xF1 is no longer used for Number token.
+ASCII 78 ('N') is used instead.

+2. Exceptions are no longer thrown during processing.
+Instead, a 0 (zero) token is passed to the callback with value index and length showing the location and span of the error.

+3. The callback return value is no longer simply a truthy value that indicates whether to stop.
+The return value, if greater than zero, is the index at which to continue processing.
+If zero, processing will halt.
+If negative or anyting else (null/undefined) processing continues.

+Changes 2 and 3 were important in that they allowed the tokenizer to stay simple and fast, while giving a fine degree of control over unexpected sequences in a way that aligns naturally with the handling in the callback.
+All that is required to manage errors is to add an <code>if( token === 0 )</code> or <code>case 0:</code> statement to the callback.
+The change of the Number token to 'N' also simplified handling of output since, unlike 0xF1, it mapped naturally to an ASCII character like all the other ()non-error) tokens.

+## API
 The tokenizer is just a function with three inputs:

     buffer:    A UTF-8 encoded buffer containing ANY JSON value such as an object, quoted string, array, or valid JSON number.
 IOW, it doesn't have to be a {...} object.

     callback:  A function called for each token encountered.
-               Returning a truthy value from the function will halt processing.
-               Takes these parameters:

-        function(
         buffer:      the buffer being parsed
         keyIndex:    index start of a key (in a key/value pair), or -1 if this is a stand-alone or array value
         keyLength:   length of key in UTF-8 bytes (in a key/value pair) or 0 if this is a stand-alone or array value
         token:       integer representing token encountered.
 In almost all cases, this is the same as the first character encountered.  'n' for null, 't' for true, '{' for object start...
         valIndex:    index start of a stand-alone value or the value in a key/value pair
-            valLength:   length of value in UTF-8 bytes - a stand alone value or value in a key/value pair )
+        valLength:   length of value in UTF-8 bytes - a stand alone value or value in a key/value pair

+        err:         If there is an error, err will be an object containing:
+            msg:     the error message
+            tok:     the token where the error occured (unterminated string error will have tok: 34) OR zero if the token was invalid/unknown.

+        return:      zero - will cause processing to immediately terminate. positive number - will cause processing to continue at that returned offset anything else (undefined, null, negative number) - will cause processing to continue.

+                     NOTE: as of version 2.0, if you want to halt processing on error, you must check the return token for error (zero) and return zero from the function.

     options:
         end:    If set, then this value will be passed to callback as the 'token' when parsing completes.